 Hi!
 I am Ruolin Wang (Violynne), a Research Assistant and Ph.D. student in the Human-Computer Interaction Research Group at University of California, Los Angeles, advised by Prof. Xiang 'Anthony' Chen.
 Prior to joining UCLA, I worked in the Tsinghua Pervasive HCI Group .
 I received my M.Sc degree in Computer Science from Tsinghua University and BEng degree in Microelectronics from Tianjin University.

 The next generation of HCI will witness the intertwined evolution of human and machine.
 Machines will be augmented by extending sensing abilities, interconnecting with the environment and learning from biological mechanism such as neural systems; human will be augmented by embracing more possibilities of interacting with the world and having machines intervened in better understanding the human body, physical and mental state.
-My career blueprint as an Interdisciplinary Researcher is working at the intersection of Sensing, AI and Brain Science, augmenting the abilities of both digital devices and humankind to provide seamless experience and improve wellbeing.
+My career blueprint as an Interdisciplinary Researcher is working at the intersection of Sensing, AI and Neuroscience, augmenting the abilities of both digital devices and humankind to provide seamless experience and improve wellbeing.
 By creating novel interaction techniques and deploying elegant solutions for Real-World users, I pursue intellectual impact as well as practical values.
 [CV]

 Novel Interaction + Capacitive Sensing